sepehrd2/Msc_project/README.md

 semi-flexible ring-shape polymer and multiple rigid polymers, modeling the cell membrane and Cytoskeleton filaments, respectively.
-The model then was used to study the cell motility on a substrate (a published work which can be found [here] (https://pubs.rsc.org/en/content/articlelanding/2017/sm/c7sm00439g/unauth#!divAbstract)).
+The model then was used to study the cell motility on a substrate (a published work which can be found [here](https://pubs.rsc.org/en/content/articlelanding/2017/sm/c7sm00439g/unauth#!divAbstract)).